DylanStrnad/Programming-Assignment-1/DOCS.md

 * ++count - increases # of times looped.
 Used by index to track producer postion.
 * ++shmp->arrayCount - Increases number of items in buffer.
 * ++itemsProduced - determines how many times needed to increase shmp->slotsFilled.
 This is utilized in the loop below:

-        for(int i = 0; i < itemsProduced; ++i){
+        // increase slots filled by number of items produced. for(int i = 0; i < itemsProduced; ++i){
             sem_post(&shmp->slotsFilled);
         }